saranya535/StudentHub/README.md

 # StudentHub

 StudentHub is a web application designed to manage courses and students in an educational institution.
 It provides functionalities for adding, updating, and deleting both courses and students.
+It also has option to enroll student into courses.

 ## Features